sergiodelgadoheras/Elevator--VDHL-/README.md

 # Elevator--FPGA

-Project developed on a Nexys 4 DDR from Xilinx, using Vivado as IDE.
+Project developed on a Nexys 4 DDR from Xilinx, using Vivado.

 It simulates the floors from a building with different LEDs, as well as the engines from the elevator doors.